 The Studio Art and Design MFA track is composed of a minimum of 60 credit hours, to be acquired in three years (six full-time semesters excluding summers).
 Degree credit is obtained in theory courses, studio art courses, electives, and supervised research.
 All courses must be approved by the Graduate Program Director.
-The thesis consists of a body of artistic work accompanied by electronic (Internet) documentation and a culminating exhibition.
+The thesis consists of a body of artistic work accompanied by electronic (Internet) documentation and a culminating exhibition and Thesis Defense.

 Total Credit Hours Required: 60 Credit Hours Minimum beyond the Bachelor's Degree